 This team was started with K-9 Daum, a German shepherd.
 Daum worked with Sergeant Jeff Gaunt and helped to establish the high standards we enjoy today.
 Daum served the citizens of Grants Pass until his untimely death on November 27, 2004.

 The second K-9 was Barry, a Belgian Malinois, who served from 2001 until his retirement in 2008.
-After retirement, Barry was sold to his handler, Lt.
-Todd Moran.
+After retirement, Barry was sold to his handler, Lieutenant Todd Moran.
 In 2012, Barry passed away after enjoying a wonderful and fulfilling life.

 The Grants Pass Department of Public Safety currently has three K-9 teams.
 Sergeant Jeff Gaunt, a state certified K-9 Master Trainer and Brock a Dutch Malinois and former K-9 of the Navy Seal team, have been working as a team since 2012.